qoderpurnanand/Swan-Documentation/Systems/NSE500/System 3: Avg Ranking/readme.md

 1. Curve Fitting
 2. Extremely Thin Trading Edge
 3. Trend Analysis shows a smile: So stocks on an overall basis are rising up by end of day
 4. 2017 was one of the years when the results were not so good, but otherwise
+5. This system could have done the worst because of the last 09.20 entry time

 Entire Backtest since Inception: Without Excludeok: Volume Ranking